RodrigoAlexisCJ/Angular/README.md

 npm install -g @angular/cli@7.0.3
 ```

-!!!!!!To verify if the installation was correct, type in your Command Prompt(Windows) to check the **Angular-Cli** version
+!!!
+To verify if the installation was correct, type in your Command Prompt(Windows) to check the **Angular-Cli** version

 ```
 ng version